ibeatmybrothers/coding_challenge_20200826/README.md

 #### How to Test
 ##### Sample CURL Command
 ```
-curl -X POST "http://localhost:8080/word-count/post" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"id\": \"4\", \"message\": \"This is a-test call on the service ! ! !
+curl -X PUT "http://localhost:8080/word-count/put" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"id\": \"4\", \"message\": \"This is a-test call on the service ! ! !
 This should-return a count of 16 when it's first run.\"}"
 ```

 ##### Using Swagger